Likelihood Analysis of Supersymmetric SU(5) GUTs: Implementations of Constraints and Analysis Procedure

 Fig.~\ref{fig:squarkdecays} contains an analogous set of planes for CMS $\ETslash$ searches for squarks, where the CMS limit assuming a simplified model with heavy gluino and 100\% BRs for $\sq \to q \neu1$ is displayed (black lines): {the solid lines assume that all the squarks of the first two generations are degenerate, the dashed lines assume two degenerate squarks, and the dotted lines assume just one squark.} The planes in the {upper} panels display $\mneu1$ and the masses of the first- and second-generation right-handed up-type squarks {(here commonly denoted as $\tilde u_{R}$)}, while the planes in the {lower} panels are for the down-type squarks {(here commonly denoted as $\tilde d_{R}$)}.
 The main decay modes of the \SuR\ ({upper}) and the \SdR\ ({lower}) are indicated over much of the preferred parameter space, and we note that the dominant ($> 50$\%) decay modes of both right-handed up- and down-type squarks are indeed into the corresponding quark flavour + $\neu1$ for nearly the whole 68\% CL regions, as assumed in the squark simplified-model search.
 This is, however, not the case for the left-handed up- and down-type squarks (not shown), whose dominant decays are into $\cha1$ and electroweak doublet partner quark flavours.
 Furthermore, within the displayed 95\% CL regions there are also large areas where decays into gluinos, not considered in the simplified model, are dominant.

-Because the ${\tilde q_R} \to q \, \neu1$ decays are important, and also because the $\sq \sq + \sq \asq$ cross section in our sample is much larger than that found at large $\msq$ for $\sq \asq$ in the simplified model with $\msq \ll \mgl$, as seen in the right panel of Fig.~\ref{fig:sigmafactors}, we have implemented a recast of this search in our global analysis~\footnote{The $\SucR - \neu1$ coannihilation strip visible in the left {panels} of Fig.~\ref{fig:squarkdecays} at $m_{\tilde u_R} \simeq \mneu1 \sim 500 \gev$ is the subject of a later dedicated discussion.}, and the comparison between the upper panels (without this contribution) and the lower panels (with this contribution) in Fig.~\ref{fig:squarkdecays} shows the importance of this constraint.
+Because the ${\tilde q_R} \to q \, \neu1$ decays are important, and also because the $\sq \sq + \sq \asq$ cross section in our sample is much larger than that found at large $\msq$ for $\sq \asq$ in the simplified model with $\msq \ll \mgl$, as seen in the right panel of Fig.~\ref{fig:sigmafactors}, we have implemented a recast of this search in our global analysis~\footnote{The $\SucR - \neu1$ coannihilation strip visible in the upper {panels} of Fig.~\ref{fig:squarkdecays} at $m_{\tilde u_R} \simeq \mneu1 \sim 500 \gev$ is the subject of a later dedicated discussion.}, and the comparison between the left panels (without this contribution) and the right panels (with this contribution) in Fig.~\ref{fig:squarkdecays} shows the importance of this constraint.

 Our implementation of the LHC 13-TeV $\ETslash$ constraint is based on~\cite{CMS:2016xva}.
 In this analysis, the CMS Collaboration provides a map of the 95\% CL cross-section upper limit as a function of $\msq$ and $m_{\tilde \chi_1^0}$ assuming $pp \to \tilde q \asq$ and 100\% BR for $\tilde q \to q \tilde \chi_1^0$.
 This is indeed the dominant production and decay mode in most parts of the 68\% CL regions of the considered model, as can be seen in Figs.~\ref{fig:sigmafactors} and \ref{fig:squarkdecays}.
 For each point we compare our calculation of $(\sigma_{\sq {\asq}} + \sigma_{\sq\sq})\;{\rm BR}^2_{\tilde q \to q \tilde \chi_1^0}$ with the CMS 95\% CL upper limit on the cross section: $\sigma_{\rm UL}(m_{\tilde q, \tilde \chi_1^0})$.
 We model the $\chi^2$ penalty as